danijun96/react-neighbourhood-map/README.md

 ## Install and Run the app

-* Clone this repo in your terminal with the command `git clone https://github.com/cristalnaya/react-neighborhood-map.git`
+* Clone this repo in your terminal with the command `git clone https://github.com/cristalnaya/react-neighbourhood-map.git`
 * or just download it to your computer
 * open the terminal and run following commmands
-* change directory into `cd react-neighborhood-map`
+* change directory into `cd react-neighbourhood-map`
 * run `npm install` in your terminal
 * run `npm start` and the app will run locally on port: 3000